gitmikex/Agility/f5-agility-lab-master/docs/class7/module2/module2.rst

 You create a profile to configure various DNS attributes that a virtual server or DNS listener object can apply to DNS traffic.

-At the top of the screen, click Configuration, then, on the left, click DNS > Delivery > Profiles.
+At the top of the screen, click Configuration, then, on the left, click "DNS > Delivery > Profiles".

 The screen displays the list of profiles defined on this device.